souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 #### 22.2. **Exception Handling Flow:**

-- The `update` method first checks if the user exists using `userRepository.findById`.
+- The `update` method first checks if the `User` exists using `userRepository.findById`.
 If not found, it throws a `ResourceNotFoundException`;
 - If the `email` field is provided, it checks for duplicates using `userRepository.findByEmail`.
 If a duplicate is found, it throws a `DuplicateEmailException`;
 - The `updateData` method validates the `name` and `email` fields.
 If they are null or empty, it throws an `InvalidDataException`;
-- If all validations pass, the user data is updated and saved to the database.
+- If all validations pass, the `User` data is updated and saved to the database.

 ---